We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

-During the application process you can choose whether you want to make a balance transfer, and you can opt to receive further communications in Spanish if that’s your preferred language.
+During the application process, you can choose whether or not you want to make a balance transfer, and you can opt to receive further communications in Spanish if that’s your preferred language.

 What credit score do I need?

-What do customers say about the Venture® from Capital One®?
+What do customers say about the Capital One® Venture® Rewards Credit Card?

 Most customers love the Purchase Eraser perk, the flat 2% return they get on all purchases and they especially love the high credit line they received.
 The negative feedback revolves around the high APR that some customers received — but if you pay on time, this shouldn’t be a problem.